Community & Unity People's Kite Festival

 N Main St. & Wilhardt St.

-This event is made possible by our ongoing partnership with California State Parks, our event sponsors, programming partners, Clockshop Circle donors, and the generous support of our broader community.
+This event was made possible by our ongoing partnership with California State Parks, our event sponsors, programming partners, Clockshop Circle donors, and the generous support of our broader community.

 Sponsors